Can we go on holiday abroad right now?

 As you’re probably all too aware, the list of countries on the travel corridors ‘safe’ list changes all the time, as the rate of infection changes around the world.
 Right now, you’re able to visit the likes of Antigua and Barbuda, Bermuda, Dominica, some Greek islands, The Maldives, Namibia, Rwanda, St Lucia, Turks and Caicos Islands and Dubai, as well as Iceland if you can prove you’ve already had Covid, without facing quarantine at either end.

-Sure, it’s not a huge list, but that might change in the coming weeks and, if you’re desperate to go somewhere, it’s something!
+Sure, it’s not a huge list, but that might change in the coming weeks and, if you don’t live in a Tier 4 area and are desperate to go somewhere, it’s something!

 Find out where else is on England’s travel corridors list.